To prepare a new batch script, save the file as plain ASCII text with the file extension .CMD

-To run a batch file from within another batch file, use the CALL command, otherwise the first script will exit without performing any further commands.
+To run a batch file from within another batch file, use the CALL command, otherwise the first script will start the second script and immediately exit, so any further commands in the first script will not run.

-It is also possible to run batch scripts with the old (Windows 95 style) .BAT extension, but be aware that these will set ERRORLEVEL differently.
+It is also possible to run batch scripts with the old (Windows 95 style) .BAT extension, but be aware that these will run in 16 bit compatibility mode, and that sets the ERRORLEVEL according to the old MSDOS rules.

 To run a PowerShell script from the CMD shell:C:\> powershell -file "c:\batch\demo.ps1"